pyedifice/pyedifice/docs/source/edifice.rst

 For handling :ref:`Events`, pass a event-handling function as a **prop**.

-Do not use Signals and Slots.
+Never (rarely) use Signals and Slots.
 The
 `Signals and Slots <https://doc.qt.io/qtforpython-6/tutorials/basictutorial/signals_and_slots.html>`_ tutorial explains that
-“Due to the nature of Qt, QObjects require a way to communicate” but due to the nature of Edifice, QObjects are forbidden to communicate because they are stateless and therefore have nothing to say.
+“Due to the nature of Qt, QObjects require a way to communicate” but due to the nature of Edifice, QObjects are mostly forbidden to communicate because it would violate the *one-way information flow* of :ref:`Model-View-Update`.

 Application state is managed with :func:`use_state` Hooks.

 Application side-effects triggered by state changes are performed by :func:`use_effect` and :func:`use_async` Hooks.

-For more more information about Edifice reactivity see :ref:`Model-View-Update`.

 Rules of Edifice
 ----------------